Sonya-7/Russian_Invasion_of_Ukraine/README.md

 - Wordcloud

 ### Questions Answered:
-- On an interactive map, locate the country being invaded?
+- On an interactive map, locate the country being invaded.
 - How many Prisoners of War have been captured to date?
 - What is the total count of equipment lost in the war?
 - What is the correlation between Prisoners of War and equipment loss?
-- What inferences about the invasion can be made from the data and correlations within the data?
+- What inferences can be made from the data and correlations within the data?

 <p align="center">
-“It takes hundreds of years of hard work to build a civilization, and yet with the press of a button we can destroy it all in a day.
-Let us not press the button my friend.
+“It takes hundreds of years of hard work to build a civilization, and yet with the press of a button, we can destroy it all in a day.
+Let us not press the button, my friend.
 In fact, if we must destroy something let us destroy the very button of destruction, both from outside and inside.”
 </p>
 <p align="center">
 -Abhijit Naskar, Either Reformist or Terrorist: If You Are Terror I Am Your Grandfather